 Direct Delivery to Requestor - Medium Token / Medium Hardware Assurance Certificate.
 This process follows the same sequence until the keys have been extracted and decrypted.
-From that point, the following events occur: the recovered material is reconstituted into a Certificate chain, then the KRA Workstation will generate a that will be used by the KRA to change the default token password.

-After the token password is changed, the KRA

-Workstation will insert the Decryption Key and Certificate chain into the token, thereby confirming the token password.
+From that point, the following events occur: the recovered material is reconstituted into a Certificate chain, then the KRA Workstation will generate a random 8-character token password that will be used by the KRA to change the default token password.
+The token passcode is an 8 character value where each character has 6 bits of entropy.
+Entropy is gathered from the token itself using the C_GenerateRandom PKCS#11 function.
+After the token password is changed, the KRA Workstation will insert the Decryption Key and Certificate chain into the token, thereby confirming the token password.
 The token password will be printed and sealed in an envelope.